WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Introduction

 \section{Introduction}

 \emph{Continual Relation Extraction (CRE)} involves training models to progressively extract relationships between entity pairs across a sequence of tasks \citep{wang2019sentence, zhao2022consistent, nguyen2023spectral, le2024adaptive}.
 As a specialized domain of continual learning, CRE's primary goal is to mitigate \emph{catastrophic forgetting} \citep{mccloskey1989catastrophic, nguyen2019toward}, where model performance deteriorates as the number of tasks increases.
-To address this issue, most CRE methods \emph{employ a memory buffer}, which stores samples for revisiting previous tasks and preserving previously learned knowledge \citep{han2020continual, zhao2022consistent}.
+To address this issue, most CRE methods \emph{employ a memory buffer}, which {stores samples to revisit previous tasks and preserve learned knowledge} \citep{han2020continual, zhao2022consistent}.
 Approaches utilizing this strategy are commonly referred to as rehearsal-based methods.

-While rehearsal-based methods have demonstrated notable success in mitigating catastrophic forgetting, they still exhibit significant limitations that call for more robust solutions.
-First, despite utilizing memory buffers, the representations of learned relations often degrade soon after training transitions to subsequent tasks \citep{caccia2021new}.
-Second, such methods violate a core principle of continual learning, as they necessitate ongoing access to datasets from earlier tasks.
-This reliance raises substantial concerns regarding \emph{data privacy} and the considerable \emph{storage demands} associated with large-scale memory buffers.
-Therefore, there is a pressing need to develop alternative approaches that minimize memory usage, thereby preserving the essence of continual learning while addressing privacy and scalability issues \citep{ke2022continual}.
+Although rehearsal-based methods have shown notable success in mitigating catastrophic forgetting, they still exhibit significant limitations that demand more robust solutions.
+First, despite the use of memory buffers, the representations of learned relations often degrade shortly after training shifts to subsequent tasks \citep{caccia2021new}.
+Second, these methods violate a core principle of continual learning, {by necessitating ongoing access to data from previous tasks}.
+This reliance raises substantial concerns about \emph{data privacy} and the considerable \emph{storage demands} of large-scale memory buffers. {A pressing need therefore exists for} alternative approaches that minimize memory usage, thereby preserving the principles of continual learning while {addressing critical privacy and scalability challenges} \citep{ke2022continual}.